ucb-dataj/j200/_posts/2018-10-11-mapping_activity.md

 Take a look at the legend.
 The sizes on those buckets are wild.
 The darkest has a 20 percentage pt spread, and the next has just a six percentage pt spread.
 These are quantiles: the CDC designed the buckets so that each would have 12 states in it.
 And then they chipped off Nevada which is the only state that saw a decrease.

 Luckily, BuzzFeed News actually links to the original report -- the raw data is available in the CDC's [original report](https://www.cdc.gov/vitalsigns/suicide/infographic.html#graphic1) which appeared in the [Morbidity and Mortality Weekly Report](https://www.cdc.gov/mmwr/index.html).
 To avoid hiccups in the copy and paste process, I went ahead and pulled the numbers for you.
+Question: is this data organized into points, lines or shapes?

 <https://app.workbenchdata.com/workflows/5852>